Harshil-Jani/harshil-jani-mirror/content/blogs/3_GSoC.md

 ### ` Will you help me in my proposal ? `

 Something, Which can potentially be the red mark in our relation.
-No matter who you are a friend, girlfriend, relative, cousin, siblinggrandmother, grandfather, my cat, my dog but only advice is that I can help you in making the proposal only under strict 2 conditions.
+No matter who you are a friend, girlfriend, relative, cousin, sibling, grandmother, grandfather, my cat, my dog but only advice is that I can help you in making the proposal only under strict 2 conditions.

 1. I am your GSoC Mentor.
 2. I have past experience working with that project.